s3g/s3g-mc/docs/index.md

 It includes Lua actions, ReaImGui controllers, and JSFX for channel editing, automation, fold-down monitoring, dome panning, 3OA send/return routing, and render-based multichannel processes.

 Current package snapshot: the browser exposes 121 user-facing tools/controllers, plus the Package Browser.
-Of those, 50 are Python/NumPy-backed offline processes, 26 load, control, or render included JSFX, and 45 are native Lua/ReaImGui REAPER actions.
+Of those, 50 are Python/NumPy-backed offline processes, 26 load, control, or render included JSFX, and 45 are Lua/ReaImGui REAPER actions.
 The repository also ships 24 underlying JSFX engine/effect files.
 The Lua folder includes helper libraries and support dialogs that are not shown as Package Browser entries.

 The package also includes browser-based companion utilities for spatial motion, automation lanes, image scores, IR room sketches, and 3OAFX displacement maps.